It is indicated for the treatment of chronic constipation in patients with predisposing factors and with disorders associated with constipation:

 - Stomach ache.

-These side effects are mild and usually go away after a couple of days.
-Talk to your doctor or pharmacist if the side effects bother you or do not go away.
+These side effects are mild and usually go away after a few days.
+Tell your doctor or pharmacist if the side effects bother you or do not disappear.

 Serious side effects

-Tell your doctor right away if these unlikely but serious side effects occur.
+Tell your doctor right away if these unlikely but severe side effects occur.
 Serious side effects and their symptoms may include the following:

-- Severe diarrhea or vomiting This can cause dehydration (very low levels of water in your body).
+- Severe diarrhea or vomiting can cause dehydration (deficient water levels in your body).